 I wonder why.

-I mean, the alcoholics.
+I mean, alcoholics.

 It's a compassionate program.

-You're allowed to fail, and we'll take care of you and we'll sustain you as a socialized drinker in our socialized drinking program, and as an added benefit, you will stay homeless.
+You're allowed to fail, and we'll take care of you and will sustain you as a socialized drinker in our socialized drinking program.

-Sharon Tindler, story out of Jerusalem here.
+Story out of Jerusalem here.

-Sharon Tendler met Cindy fifteen years ago.
+Sharon Tendler met Cindy 15 years ago.

 She said it was love at first sight.

-Last week she finally took the plunge and proposed.
+Last week, she finally took the plunge and proposed.

 And the lucky guy plunged right back in a modest ceremony at Dolphin Reef in the southern Israeli port of Eliot.

-Dressed in a white dress, a veil and pink flowers in her hair, Sharon Tendler got down on one knee on the dock and gave Cindy a kiss and a piece of herring.
+Dressed in a white dress, a veil, and pink flowers in her hair, Sharon Tendler got down on one knee on the dock and gave Cindy a kiss and a piece of herring.

 It's not a perverted thing.